 Here’s what’s great about hobbies: They can be whatever floats your boat.
 Or in this case, floats your duck.
 Yes, duck herding is a thing.
 Some people find this pastime a welcome distraction and enjoyably challenging.
 Since that’s the case, it’s doing its job as a stress-reliever.

-But what if you don’t have a hobby that gets you in the habit of easing stress and caring for yourself?
+But what if you don’t have a hobby that gets you in the habit of relieving stress and caring for yourself?
 How do you find your herd of ducks, so to speak?

 First, don’t stress about where to begin.
 These tips can help.

-Three questions to help you find your hobby
+Three questions to help you find your stress relief hobby

 There may be more than guilty pleasures hiding in those store receipts.
 There could be clues.
 What do you tend to buy most when you’re shopping for something fun (or, let’s face it, shopping because you’re stressed out)?
 Maybe you gravitate toward images of butterflies or birds.
 Try painting them yourself.
 Love to wear colorful scarves?
 Knit one or learn silk printing.
 Fashion … books … pottery … These items could be telling you that what you love to buy may become what you love to do, as in sewing … writing … working in clay.